-Angelus, Solemnity of the Assumption of the Blessed Virgin Mary Saint Peter's Square, Sunday 15 August 2021
+Angelus, Solemnity of the Assumption of the Blessed Virgin Mary Saint Peter's Square, Sunday 15 August 2021 he has looked on the humility of his handmaid" (cf Lk 1:47-48).

 Dear brothers and sisters, Buongiorno and happy feast day!